1 Quality approach

 1.2

-The ISO 9001 standard (Quality management systems - Requirements) is generic as it can be applied to the management systemset of processes allowing objectives to be achieved (see also ISO 9000, 3.5.3) of any companya structure that satisfies a need, without limitations on size, activity or type.
+The ISO 9001 standard (Quality management systems - Requirements) is generic as it can be applied to the management system of any company, without limitations on size, activity or type.
 It is a voluntary international standard which allows certification by accredited bodies.

-The scope of ISO 19443 applies to any organization supplying ITNSimportant to nuclear safety (important to nuclear safety) productsany outcome of a process or activity (see also ISO 9000, 3.7.6) or services.
+The scope of ISO 19443 applies to any organization supplying ITNS (important to nuclear safety) products or services.

-Nevertheless, certain requirementsexplicit or implicit need or expectation (see also ISO 9000, 3.6.4) cannot be applied in particular cases.
+Nevertheless, certain requirements cannot be applied in particular cases.
 This is possible when:

 Top of the page